rust-lang/book/src/ch17-05-traits-for-async.md

 If Rust compiled it to exactly that code, though, every `await` would be blocking—exactly the opposite of what we were going for!
-Instead, Rust makes sure that the loop can hand off control to something which can pause work on this future and work on other futures and check this one again later.
-That “something” is an async runtime, and this scheduling and coordination work is one of the main jobs for a runtime.
+Instead, Rust makes sure that the loop can hand off control to something that can pause work on this future to work on other futures and then check this one again later.
+As we’ve seen, that something is an async runtime, and this scheduling and coordination work is one of its main jobs.

-Recall our description (in the [Counting][counting] section) of waiting on `rx.recv`.
-The `recv` call returns a `Future`, and awaiting it polls it.
-In our initial discussion, we noted that a runtime will pause the future until it’s ready with either `Some(message)` or `None` when the channel closes.
-With our deeper understanding of `Future` in place, and specifically `Future::poll`, we can see how that works.
+Earlier in the chapter, we described waiting on `rx.recv`.
+The `recv` call returns a future, and awaiting the future polls it.
+We noted that a runtime will pause the future until it’s ready with either `Some(message)` or `None` when the channel closes.
+With our deeper understanding of the `Future` trait, and specifically `Future::poll`, we can see how that works.
 The runtime knows the future isn’t ready when it returns `Poll::Pending`.
-Conversely, the runtime knows the future is ready and advances it when `poll` returns `Poll::Ready(Some(message))` or `Poll::Ready(None)`.
+Conversely, the runtime knows the future _is_ ready and advances it when `poll` returns `Poll::Ready(Some(message))` or `Poll::Ready(None)`.

-The exact details of how a runtime does that are more than we will cover in even this deep dive section.
-The key here is to see the basic mechanic of futures: a runtime _polls_ each future it is responsible for, putting it back to sleep when it is not yet ready.
+The exact details of how a runtime does that are beyond the scope of this book, but the key is to see the basic mechanics of futures: a runtime _polls_ each future it is responsible for, putting the future back to sleep when it is not yet ready.

 ### Pinning and the Pin and Unpin Traits